-The College of Visual and Performing Arts offers graduate degrees in Art and Music, as well as the post-baccalaureate Advanced Certificate in Music Pedagogy (pending NASM approval).
-Beginning fall 2012, the Department of Interior Design & Fashion will offer the completely online Master of Fine Arts (MFA) degree in Design Thinking.
-Applications are now being accepted for the inaugural class.
+The College of Visual and Performing Arts offers graduate degrees in Art, Music, and an online Master of Fine Arts (MFA) degree in Design Thinking, as well as the post-baccalaureate Advanced Certificate in Music Pedagogy (pending NASM approval).

 Minimum grade point average of 2.75 overall and in the major; two letters of reference; statement of philosophy, overall goals, synopsis of work; B.F.A. or commensurate collegiate course work; 20 slides or CD of recent art work.